 Comparison Operators compare two expressions and return a

 Concatenation Operators join multiple strings into a single string.

 The value elements that are combined with an operator are called operands of that operator.
 Operators combined with value elements form expressions, except for the assignment operator, which forms a statement.
-For more information, see Statements in Visual Basic.
+For more information, see Statements.

 The following are examples of expressions.

 15 * System.Math.Sqrt(9) + x